 “AP classes are more in-depth than their traditional counterparts,” said Beth Rhodes, the AP biology teacher.
 “They provide a more intimate look into the subject and a greater focus and attention to detail.”

 Although the benefits may seem appealing, the challenge and extreme workload can overwhelm students, causing their grades to suffer.
-Alongside this challenge, “struggling in AP courses can backfire, with low grades and exam scores reflecting negatively on college applications,” said Josh Moody, a reporter for U.S. News.
+Alongside this challenge struggling in AP courses can backfire, with low grades and exam scores reflecting negatively on college applications according to Josh Moody in the U.S. News.
+Therefore, students taking AP classes should understand the commitment needed with the added difficulty and demand on his or her time.

 While the courses are free themselves, the tests are not.
 Each exam can cost a little less than a hundred dollars, and this can add up fast when taking multiple exams.